wuxc/pywin32doc/md/PySBinaryArray.md

 ## PySBinaryArray Object

-A sequence of strings containing binary data.
+A sequence of strings containing binary data\.